Cov-ComSec/Cov-ComSec.github.io/content/posts/osint_social_engineering/index.md

 - Scams
 - Phishing
 - Gaining unauthorised access (tailgating)

+### Uniform
+One joke for social engineers is that you will need a Hi Vis jacket, but why is that the case?

+Many believe that Hi Vis jackets make people look more authoritative and official - therefore they are more likely to listen to them.
+To prove this point comedian and scientist Eline van der Velden donned a jacket and clipboard; then asked random people to complete ridiculous requests - see the results below.

+{{< youtube 4jcleVvgchs >}}

+#### The Milgram Experiment
+The above was done to prove a point and builds on more historic research.

+In 1963 Stanley Milgram investigated the difference between obedience and free will.
+The main reason for this was at the time the Nuremberg War Criminal trials were taking place; and many people argued they carried out genocides as they were just following orders.

+The experiment worked by attaching someone to an electric shock machine.
+Then a volunteer had to ask that person questions; if they got one wrong, they would have to administer an electric shock - each one progressively worse.
+If the volunteer declined, they were told they must by an authoritative figure.

+In a similar experiment, Milgram repeated it with people wearing uniform - one was with the authoritative figure wearing a grey lab coat and one wearing plain clothes.
+20% more people would listen to the person wearing the lab coat.

+For more information about this experiment, I recommend you read my source - [an article written by Saul McLeod on Simply Psychology](https://www.simplypsychology.org/milgram.html)

 ## The Challenge
 This week's challenges can be found on the [CTFd server](https://cueh-comsec.ctfd.io/challenges) - there are two sections to complete: